fribbels/hsr-optimizer/docs/guides/en/dps-score.md

 ## What is DPS Score?

-DPS Score is a damage calculation based metric for accurately scoring how optimal the character's relics are for maximizing damage in combat.
+DPS Score is a damage calculation based metric for scoring how optimal the character's relics are for maximizing damage in combat.

 This score is calculated by using the optimizer to simulate the character's combat stats and rates the build based on